ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 Verify that the database `ycsb` and collection `usertable` got created and loaded with data.

-### STEP 4: Run the workload - Example Running the Provided `workloada`
+### STEP 4: Run The YCSB Workload - Example Running the Provided `workloada`
 While located in the `YCSB > ycsb-0.17.0` directory, execute the following command with the provided `workloada` to run the workload.
 ```javascript
 ./bin/ycsb run mongodb -p mongodb.url="mongodb://myuser:mypassword@node2-0b70a1b78fff6c0e.database.cloud.ovh.net:27017/admin?replicaSet=replicaset&ssl=true" -s -P workloads/workloada
 ```
 ![alt text](./images/YCSBrun.png)

-### STEP 5: Analyze and Benchmark the Output Metrics
+### STEP 5: Analyze and Benchmark the YCSB Output Metrics
 Take note of the run command output in STEP 4, and benchmark it with other databases.

-## Setup
 ### Step 6: Select OVH cloud Plan
-- Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH cloud plan that meets or exceeds the current specifications of your MongoDB instance.
+- Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH cloud plan that meets the requirements of your application.
 - Consider future growth and scalability needs.
 You might want to consider how to [size a MongoDB cluster](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_02_Best_practise_to_implement%20_your_first_mongoDB_instance/guide.en-gb.md#mongodb-cluster-sizing).

 ### Step 7: Setup OVH cloud Cluster
 - **Create Cluster**: [Set up the new OVH managed MongoDB cluster](https://help.ovhcloud.com/csm/en-public-cloud-databases-getting-started?id=kb_article_view&sysparm_article=KB0048745).
-- **Configuration**: Configure the OVH cloud cluster settings to match your current MongoDB cluster's configuration as closely as possible.

-## Step 8: Performance Testing
+## Step 8: Performance Testing With SimRunner
 - Run performance tests using SimRunner on your MongoDB cluster.
 - Monitor the performance and adjust the cluster size and configurations as needed.

 ## Step 9: Validation
 - Validate that your application performs as expected with MongoDB.